tbohlen/fibers/README.md

 IGNORE THE JAVASCRIPT.
 I REPEAT, IGNORE THE JAVASCRIPT.
 WE ARE WRITING TYPESCRIPT!

-TypeScript files include dependencies like this:

 Add the following references to the TypeScript file.
-They should be specified after the global declarations, but before the TurbulenzEngine.onload function
+They should be specified after the global declarations, but before the TurbulenzEngine.onload function:

 ```
 /// <reference path="jslib-modular/turbulenz.d.ts" />